 In 1982 we decided it was time to settle down and take a quiet little pub by the beach in Whitstable, Kent.
 On 4th June 1982 we took over the Punch Tavern, which had previously been the haunt of Screaming Lord Sutch when he ran his radio station on the nearby Shivering Sands Towers.

-We were soon drawn back into the world of watery wireless again and it was while at the Punch Tavern that the Laser project came about.
+We were soon drawn back into the world of watery wireless again and it was while at the Punch Tavern that another radio project (Laser) came about.
 The pub soon became a 'Mecca' for radio enthusiasts; things did become a bit too hot for a time, although the DTI's suspicions that the pub was the nerve centre of the operation were misguided.

 It was to be twenty years before we returned to the licensed trade, when we took on the lease of the Triton Inn in the lovely picturesque village of Brantingham, near Brough in East Yorkshire, and quite close to our native Hull.